Container ship: Losses and safety problems

 It has been estimated that container ships lose between 2,000 and 10,000 containers at sea each year, costing $370 million.
-A survey for the six years 2008 through 2013 estimates average losses of individual containers overboard at 546 per year, and average total losses including catastrophic events such as vessel sinkings or groundings at 1,679 per year More recently, a survey conducted by the WSC from 2008–2019, saw an average of 1,382 shipping containers lost at sea.
-However, in the 3-year period from 2017–2019, that number was nearly halved, down to an average of 779 containers lost annually.
+A survey for the six years 2008 through 2013 estimates average losses of individual containers overboard at 546 per year, and average total losses including catastrophic events such as vessel sinkings or groundings at 1,679 per year More recently, a survey conducted by the WSC from 2008 to 2019, saw an average of 1,382 shipping containers lost at sea.
+However, in the 3-year period from 2017 to 2019, that number was nearly halved, down to an average of 779 containers lost annually.
 Most go overboard on the open sea during storms but there are some examples of whole ships being lost with their cargo.
-One major shipping accident occurred in 2013 when the MOL Comfort sank with 4,293 containers onboard in the Indian Ocean.
+One major shipping accident occurred in 2013 when the MOL Comfort sank with 4,293 containers on board in the Indian Ocean.
 When containers are dropped, they immediately become an environmental threat – termed "marine debris".
 Once in the ocean, they fill with water and sink if the contents cannot hold air.
 Rough waters smash the container, sinking it quickly.

 As container ships get larger and stacking becomes higher, the threat of containers toppling into the sea during a storm increases.
 This results from a phenomenon called "parametric rolling," by which a ship can roll 30-40 degrees during rough seas creating a powerful torque on a 10-high stack of containers which can easily snap lashings and locks of the stack, resulting in losses into the sea.